Welcome

 Two defendants are jointly charged with burglary.
 The prosecution wishes to call one as a witness against the other.

-Answer: While both are jointly charged, neither is compellable for the prosecution.
-If one pleads guilty or is acquitted, they may become compellable.
+While both defendants are jointly charged, neither is compellable for the prosecution while the case is ongoing.
+If one pleads guilty, is acquitted, or their indictment is severed, they may then become compellable to give evidence for the prosecution or defence.

 Worked Example 1.4